Asbestos waste can be dangerous. You must manage asbestos waste the right way.

 - what mitigation and monitoring measures you will use

-- acceptance criteria (including analytical testing, site history investigations and quarantine process) to eliminate the possibility of friable asbestos being present in the soil
+- acceptance criteria to eliminate the possibility of friable asbestos being present in the soil.
+This includes analytical testing, site history investigations and quarantine process

-- how you will manage batches to reduce the likelihood of cross-contamination of friable asbestos
+- how you will manage batches to reduce cross-contamination of friable asbestos

 - the batch treatment process you will use and its effectiveness in removing asbestos